-Student access requests
+Applicant access requests

-If a student requests access to any of their personal data, you should action this in line with your own data protection policy and processes.
+If an applicant requests access to any of their personal data, you should action this in line with your own data protection policy and processes.

+Appendix M

-Appendix M - Course vacancies
+Course vacancies

-Each course in the collection tool should be assigned a vacancy status, so it is available to the right group of applicants when they research their choices using the UCAS search tool.
-It is important to use the collection tool to keep your course vacancies up-to-date throughout the application cycle, so they are correct for new applications, Extra and Clearing.
+Each course in the collection tool should be assigned a vacancy status, so it is available to applicants when they research their choices using the UCAS search tool.
+It is important to use the collection tool to keep your course vacancies up-to-date throughout the application cycle, so they are correct for all applications.